AstroNewYork/AstroNewYork.github.io/_pages/about.md

 ---
 permalink: /
-title: "Astronomical Society of New York"
+title: "About the Astronomical Society of New York"
-excerpt: "Home"
+excerpt: "About"
 author_profile: true
 redirect_from:
   - /about/